robblanco/robblanco.github.io/publications.md

-* [*Defining the meaning of TPTP formatted proofs*](http://easychair.org/publications/download/Defining_the_meaning_of_TPTP_formatted_proofs), by Roberto Blanco, Tomer Libal, and Dale Miller.
+* [*Defining the meaning of TPTP formatted proofs*](http://easychair.org/publications/download/Defining_the_meaning_of_TPTP_formatted_proofs), by Roberto Blanco, Tomer Libal and Dale Miller.
 In: B. Konev, S. Schulz and
   L. Simon (eds.), **Proceedings of the 11th International Workshop on the Implementation of Logics** (IWIL-2015), Suva, Fiji, 23 November 2015.
 EPiC Series in Computing, vol. 40, pp. 78-90.